Dudley railway station: Further development

 The buildings of Dudley station remained open for parcels until early 1967, when they were knocked down and replaced by Dudley Freightliner Terminal.
 It was one of the first of its kind in Britain.

 The Freightliner Terminal closed in 1989 and the line passing through Dudley closed to all traffic in 1993.
 Over the next 23 years, the railway and former station and freightliner terminal sites became increasingly overgrown with vegetation, although this was cleared in early 2017 to make way for the planned reopening of the line to the Midland Metro and goods trains.

 Since 1986, there have been plans to redevelop the station to become part of the local West Midlands Metro tram network.
-The line between Wednesbury, Dudley Port, Dudley and the Merry Hill Shopping Centre has already reopened, with trams on one track and freight on the other.

-After 30 years of delays and difficulties in securing funding, the scheme got the go-ahead from the government in the autumn of 2016, with clearance of vegetation and the remaining track getting underway early in 2017 and full scale work would begin around two years later, with the line being planned to open by 2023.
-However, due to cost overruns, work on the new line is still ongoing in 2024 with funding currently only secured to build the line as far as Brierley Hill.
+The first part of the line between Wednesbury and Brierley Hill is currently under construction.
+After 30 years of delays and difficulties in securing funding, the scheme was approved the government in the autumn of 2016, with clearance of vegetation and the remaining track getting underway early in 2017 and full-scale work beginning around two years later.
+Initially planned to open in 2021, due to cost overruns work on the new line is still ongoing in 2026, with opening scheduled for August, with funding currently only secured to build the line as far as Brierley Hill.